AdobeDocs/campaign.nl-NL/help/v8/send/delivery-failures.md

 Zodra een bericht wordt verzonden, kunt u de leveringsstatus voor elk profiel en het bijbehorende mislukkingstype en de reden in de leveringslogboeken bekijken.

-Wanneer een e-mailadres in quarantaine wordt geplaatst, of als een profiel op lijst van gewezen personen is, wordt de ontvanger uitgesloten bij de stap van de leveringsvoorbereiding.
+When an email address is quarantined, or if a profile is on denylist, the recipient is excluded at the delivery preparation step.
 Uitgesloten berichten worden vermeld in het leveringsdashboard.

 ## Waarom is de berichtlevering mislukt {#delivery-failure-reasons}